sematext/docs/docs/integration/redis.md

 title: Redis Monitoring Integration
 description: Sematext monitoring integration reports critical and key performance and metric data from your Redis server.
-Use out of box dashaboards and metric reports or create custom queries with charts and ability to store, visualize, and correlate your Redis metrics.
+Use out of box dashboards and metric reports or create custom queries with charts and ability to store, visualize, and correlate your Redis metrics.

 ## Integration